tmastny/browse/README.md

 in the console.

-Outside of RStudio, you can also use the relative file path to open the file on Github:
+Outside of RStudio, you can use the relative file path to open the file on Github:

 ``` r
 browse("R/browse.R#L6-L9")